longturn/freeciv21/docs/General/Manuals/client-manual.rst

   or close the dialog and drop you back to the `Map View`_ if requested from the :guilabel:`Game` menu.
 * :guilabel:`Refresh`: If you used the modpack installer to add a new tileset, soundset, or musicset with the local options dialog open, you can use the :guilabel:`Refresh` button to reload the available choices for some of the drop down selection boxes.
+For more information on the modpack installer, refer to :doc:`../modpack-installer`.
-* :guilabel:`Apply`: Apply the settings as set to the client for immediate effect.
-This button won't do much if local options was called from the `Start New Game`_ dialog box.
+* :guilabel:`Apply`: Apply the settings as set to the client for immediate affect.
+This button will not do much if local options was called from the `Start New Game`_ dialog box.
-* :guilabel:`Save`: Save the current settings to the freeciv21 client resource (``rc``) file on the local filesystem.
+* :guilabel:`Save`: Save the current settings.
 * :guilabel:`OK`: Apply the settings and close the dialog box.
 This button does not do a save operation by default.